kbornfas/Telegram-Bot/README.md

 python -m src.bot_app
 ```

 The bot replies with a summary after processing, listing users added and any failures.
+Use `/verify` to run the same identifier parsing plus Telethon resolution pipeline without sending invites; the bot reports which usernames, phone numbers, or IDs could be resolved alongside reasons for any that failed.

 ## Standalone Telethon usage